 About Me

-Brooke Berger M.S.
+Brooke Berger MS, Ph.D

 I am a quantitative disease ecologist interested in how we can use pathogen surveillance data and apply tools from graph theory in a novel way, to better understand broad scale spatial transmission of multi-host, and environmentally transmitted disease systems.
-My dissertation research focuses on quantifying spatial patterns of prevalence, and modeling the international movement of avian influenza viruses via migratory waterfowl.
+My dissertation research focused on quantifying spatial patterns of prevalence, and modeling the international movement of avian influenza viruses via migratory waterfowl.
 I aim to refine disease surveillance strategies for pathogens with large spatial distributions, and to develop tools that can be used to manage spillover risk to domestic and human populations.
 I am particularly interested in understanding the mechanisms that drive spatial heterogeneity of disease prevalence and transmission across the landscape.